 Just When You Think You’re Done!

 After a month or so of curing, you’d think you’d be done, but you’re not!
-The portland cement contains lime that can be alkaline to plants so it should be leached out – either through a process of soaking it over the course of 3 days or by leaving it out in the elements to leach naturally before it’s planted (that’s where making your planter in the fall has its advantages).
+The portland cement contains lime that can be alkaline to plants so it must be leached out.
+Do this either through a process of soaking it over the course of 3 days or by leaving it out in the elements to leach naturally before it’s planted (that’s where making your planter in the fall has its advantages).

-To leach the hypertufa of lime, soak it in a container of water.
-Change the water each day for 3 days, then it will be safe for plants.
-If your project is too big, you can hose it down a few times a day for five days.
+To leach lime from the hypertufa, soak it in a container of water.
+Change the water each day for 3 days, then it’s good to go.
+If your project is too big to soak, you can hose it down a few times a day for five days.

 If you prefer to let nature take its course, leave the planter outside for one or two months.

-Depending on the size of your container, when you plant your hypertufa you can probably get away with five to eight succulents as they will spread and grow in with time.
+Depending on the size of your container, when you plant your hypertufa you can probably get away with five to eight succulents as they will spread and grow.
 I try to leave about an inch of spacing between each one.
-If you’re the instant gratification type, you can pack them in, but I like to give the plants an opportunity to get bigger and reproduce on their own.
+If you’re the instant gratification type, you can pack them in like shown below, but it’s nice to give the plants an opportunity to get bigger on their own.

-However I’ve always liked the look of having them mounded at relatively the same low height – it just looks more lush and cushion-like to me.
+I’ve always liked the look of having the succulents mounded at relatively the same low height – it just looks more lush and cushion-like to me.
 Of course it doesn’t always stay that way; things do grow and reach for the light 🙂

-For all our planters, the majority of succulents are hardy so they will last over our harsh winters.
+For all our hyptertufa planters we tend to choose hardy succulents so they will last over our harsh winters.
 A properly cured and leeched hypertufa can withstand harsh winter temperatures without cracking.
-We’ve left our store bought hypertufa out during the winter for many years without fail, however we also sometimes store it in the garage until spring and bring it back out.
+We’ve left hypertufa planters out during the winter for many years without fail, however we also sometimes store them in the garage until spring and bring them back out.
 Either way, the succulents seem to be happy.

-For other inspiring gardening posts, check out the following:
+For other inspiring backyard gardening posts, check out the following: